-Our named executive officers for 2019 which consist of our principal executive officer and the next most highly compensated executive officer, are:
+Our named executive officers for 2018, which consist of our principal executive officer and the next two most highly compensated executive officers, are:

-- · Milton H. Werner, Ph.D., our President and Chief Executive Officer; and - · Joseph Frattaroli, C.P.A., our Chief Financial Officer
+- Milton H. Werner, Ph.D., our President and Chief Executive Officer; - Inder Kaul, M.D., M.P.H., our Interim Chief Medical Officer; - Joseph Frattaroli, C.P.A., our Chief Financial Officer.